abdolence/circe-tagged-adt-codec-scala3/README.md

 libraryDependencies += "org.latestbit" %% "circe-tagged-adt-codec" % "0.10.1"
 ```

-or if you need Scala.js support:
+or if you need Scala.js or Native support:

 ```scala
 libraryDependencies += "org.latestbit" %%% "circe-tagged-adt-codec" % "0.10.1"